acquia-learnings/booking-app/README.md

 In `go`, everything is organized into packages.
 And, there can be multiple files in a package.

 Also, you need to define **entry point** of the application.

 So the compiler knows where to start from among the multiple files that are present.

 Keep in mind that as there can be only one entry point thus we can have **only one** `main` function.

 If we plan on using any method/functionality, we need to ensure that we explicitly import the corresponding package.

-So when we install go, we do get a set of standard packages which are themselves collections_of source_ files*.
+So when we install go, we do get a set of standard packages which are themselves collections of source files.

 Since they are installed by default as part of standard packages, we can directly start using them.

 Which functionalities are present in which package?

 - Read official documentation about the corresponding package or Google it.

 - In MacOS, if you hover over the name of the package, and later, `cmd + click` on it in your IDE, it will

   - take you to the official documentation

   - also, open the package's source code available on your local machine

 - With experience, you will get better at knowing the most popular packages and their functionalities/usages.

 ```gotemplate